 The Youth Garden Project is a production and educational garden.
 We grow food in our garden and orchard using organic growing practices and sell our local produce to the community through a variety of avenues.
 See below for options to purchase our fresh fruits and veggies!

 Community Supported Agriculture (CSA)

 Members purchase a “share” at the beginning of the growing season and in turn receive a weekly allotment of fresh, in season, locally grown organic produce.
-Interested in supporting local agriculture by investing in a share?
-Fill out the form to the right.
+2019 CSA shares are FULL – check back for 2020!

 Community Supported Agriculture (CSA)